danhagg/CountdownTimerApp_React/README.md

-# Introduction to React Apps

-## Building a countdown react app
+## REACT: Building a countdown timer

-Based upon a Udemy course [here](https://www.udemy.com/react-js-and-redux-mastering-web-apps/learn/v4/overview) but with an expanded description of the `React` basics.
+This app is based upon a Udemy course found [here](https://www.udemy.com/react-js-and-redux-mastering-web-apps/learn/v4/overview) but with an expanded description of the `React` basics.

 We will assume two things:
 1. You have created a repository on GitHub and cloned to local folder, possibly called `countdown`.